biof509/spring2019/docs/_sources/syllabus/index.rst.txt

 Most classes will have hands-on tutorials and assignments.
 Both practice and graded assignments will generally be provided.
 Graded assignments should be submitted prior to the following class, please follow the deadlines specified on OKpy website.
 So that you can follow along during class bringing a laptop to each class is strongly encouraged.

-Important dates:

-* October 2018 - Last day to drop/withdraw
-* November 2018 - Last day to change status (credit or audit)
+Please check with the FAES regarding the last drop out day and the last day to change status (credit or audit).

 Required Materials
 ------------------